-Alongside other AI-related technologies such as computer vision and machine learning, natural language processing (NLP) has made its way into the healthcare industry by ensuring medical devices can read, listen, and interact with humans.
+Alongside other artificial intelligence technologies such as computer vision and machine learning, natural language processing (NLP) has made its way into the healthcare industry by ensuring medical devices can read, listen, and interact with humans.

 Oversimplifying the subject, we may say that computers have always been very talkative when it came to speaking in binary, but they could have a real hard time grasping concepts expressed in the human language.
 After all, we often don't understand each other, so why should we have expected computers to understand us?

 Fortunately, NLP has made great strides in terms of human/machine interaction, specifically in turning the unstructured data typical of our daily communication into structured information usable by computers.
 Today this fascinating technology at the intersection of computer science, AI, and linguistics has evolved enough to solve these issues brilliantly.

 So brilliantly, actually, as to end up turning the communication between us and machines into something taken for granted.
 Nowadays, we're so used to interacting with a bunch of electronic devices, including smartphones, domestic virtual assistants, and in-car infotainment hardware, that we don’t even notice when we do.